-For additional information, see ""CONTINU-OUSLY VARIABLE TRANSMISSION (CVT)" in the "5.
-Starting and driving" section of this manual.
+For additional information, see "Continuously Variable Transmission (CVT)" (P.5-14) of this manual.

 Security indicator light

 The light blinks when the ignition switch is in the ACC, OFF or LOCK position.
 This function indicates the security system equipped on the vehicle is operational.